jj5/kickass-crypto/README.md

 * hand-written secret key backups (make sure your writing is legible, and don't leave them on your desk)

 **When doing key management it is important to make sure your config files are edited in a secure way.
 A syntax error in a config file could lead to a secret key being exposed to the public web.
-If this happened you would have to rotate all of your keys immediately and then destroy the old compromised keys.**
+If this happened you would have to rotate all of your keys immediately and then destroy the old compromised keys, _even then it might be too late_.**

 It would be a good idea to stand ready to do a key rotation in an automated and tested fashion immediately in case of emergency.